You can find the MHS Course Guide here

 Prerequisite: None

-This course focuses on the physical, social, emotional, and cognitive development during the prenatal, infant, and toddler stages of life.
+Child Psych I focuses on the physical, social, emotional, and cognitive development during the prenatal, infant, and toddler stages of life.
 This course relates to careers in human services and education.
-Activities include movies, creating a pregnancy resource book, designing a toddler play project, as well as child observations and projects.
+Activities include movies, child care assessments, toy evaluations, toddler play projects, field trips as well as child observations.
+No prerequisite required.

 Credit: 0.5